 Compare this to the gender spectrum our daughter’s class was taught which uses the language we use today to refer to males and females (boys and girls) yet doesn’t offer any anchor point in biological reality.

-The School Board approved gender spectrum can only have one goal – to over-ride biological reality in favour of gender identity as the preferred way to “identify” oneself.
+The School Board approved gender spectrum can only have one goal – to over-ride biological reality in favour of a subjective gender identity as the preferred way to “identify” oneself.